Table of Contents

 If you receive a form with incorrect information on it, you should ask the payer for a corrected form.
 Call the telephone number or write to the address given for the payer on the form.
 The corrected Form W-2G or Form 1099 you receive will have an “X” in the “CORRECTED” box at the top of the form.
 A special form, Form W-2c, Corrected Wage and Tax Statement, is used to correct a Form W-2.

-If you file your return and you later receive a form for income that you did not include on your return, you should report the income and take credit for any income tax withheld by filing Form 1040X, Amended U.S. Individual Income Tax Return.
+If you file your return and you later receive a form for income that you didn't include on your return, you should report the income and take credit for any income tax withheld by filing Form 1040X, Amended U.S. Individual Income Tax Return.

 If you are married but file a separate return, you can take credit only for the tax withheld from your own income.
-Do not include any amount withheld from your spouse's income.
+Don't include any amount withheld from your spouse's income.
 However, different rules may apply if you live in a community property state.

 Community property states are listed in chapter 2.
-For more information on these rules, and some exceptions, see Publication 555, Community Property.
+For more information on these rules, and some exceptions, see Pub.
+555, Community Property.

 When you made the payments,